ibis a pythonic query language

 Learn more about working Geospatial Data in

-direct execution.¶
+ibis direct execution.¶

-direct execution backends like pandas and hdf5
+ibis direct execution backends like pandas and hdf5 operate on conventional in-memory python objects.

 pd = ibis.pandas.connect({'A': pandas.util.testing.makeDataFrame()})

-backend based off pandas.DataFrame
+pd is an ibis backend based off pandas.DataFrame objects.

 expression = pd.table('A').head()

-query, that has expression.compile
+expression is an ibis query, that has expression.compile and expression.execute methods.

 The compile method does not trigger any computation, rather it constructs an intermediate form